emard/ulx3s-misc/examples/sdram/sdram_ctrl/proj/ulx3s_sdram_hex_v/README.md

-# SDRAM from OBERON with OLED HEX demo
+# SDRAM from fpga4fun with OLED HEX demo

 This is
 [SDRAM controller from fpga4fun](https://www.fpga4fun.com/SDRAM2.html).